-Future of the Schetteregg ski area: Does the first snow fail?
+Future of the Schetteregg ski area: Will the first snow fall?

 Future of the Schetteregg ski area uncertain: bankruptcy of the Egger lift company, investors sought, winter operations in danger.

-Future of the Schetteregg ski area: Does the first snow fail?
+Future of the Schetteregg ski area: Will the first snow fall?

-The popular family ski area Schetteregg in the Bregenzerwald faces an uncertain future after the Egger Liftgesellschaft mbH & Co.
+The popular family ski area Schetteregg in the Bregenzerwald is facing an uncertain future after Egger Liftgesellschaft mbH & Co.
 KG filed for bankruptcy in May.
-The operator, who not only runs the ski area, but also gastronomy and accommodation, has submitted an application to the responsible regional court to open insolvency proceedings.
-According to the Schetteregg, the financial situation was increasingly precarious, and no sustainable solution for the existing society could be found.
+The operator, who not only runs the ski area but also restaurants and accommodation establishments, has filed an application to open insolvency proceedings with the responsible regional court.
+According to Schetteregg, the financial situation was increasingly precarious and no viable solution could be found for the existing company.

-Particularly aggravated that an agreement could not be achieved in the shareholders' meeting on May 17, 2025 through a possible capital increase or a future concept.
-Managing Director Hannes Waldner is therefore obliged to take this step because all the means are used up.
-In addition, low -snow winter and difficult weather conditions caused considerable loss of income.
+What made matters particularly difficult was that no agreement could be reached at the shareholders' meeting on May 17, 2025 on a possible capital increase or a future concept.
+Managing director Hannes Waldner therefore feels obliged to take this step because all funds have been used up.
+In addition, winters with little snow and difficult weather conditions resulted in significant losses of income.

 Search for investors